icp4a/automation-decision-services-samples/samples/MachineLearningCompleteTutorial/README.md

 In this task, you...
 - Deploy your decision service archive.
-- Invoke the decision service archive by using the Open Api generated by the runtime.
+- Invoke the decision service archive by using the open API generated by the runtime.
 - Check the metadata defined for your archive.

 ### Step 1: Deploying the decision service